dustinpfister/hexo_sitesource/source/_posts/phaser-state-loader.md

 ## Conclusion

+So there is the idea of updating the progress bar based on the total amount of data that has downloaded so far rather than a file count.
+Displaying some kind of message during the boot state, displaying a percentage and so forth.

-So far I like this approach at Setting up a load state.
+Still so far I like this approach at Setting up a load state.
 I am still rapidly developing my collection of posts on phaser, as such I will most likely come back and touch base on this again.
+Just want to have something on this for starters, it's important.